jsmall16/Small-Python-Portfolio/NERStreamlitApp/README.md

 Or, you can download the app locally.
 Follow these instructions to learn how to do so!

-### Make sure you have the required libraries installed
+### Make sure you have the required libraries installed:

 - matplotlib==3.10.1
 - pandas==2.2.3